pulumi/pulumi/docs/design/packages.md

 Modules may contain a single special function, called its "initializer", to run code at module load time.
 It is denoted by the special name `.init`.
 Any variables with complex initialization must be written to from this initializer.

-The sole top-level module for an executable NutPack may also contain a special entrypoint function that is used to perform graph evaluation.
+The sole top-level module for an executable CocoPack may also contain a special entrypoint function that is used to perform graph evaluation.
 It is denoted by the special name `.main`.
-It is illegal for non-executable NutPacks to contain such a function, just as it is for a submodule to contain one (versus the NutPack's top-level module).
+It is illegal for non-executable CocoPacks to contain such a function, just as it is for a submodule to contain one (versus the CocoPack's top-level module).

 Note that it is up to a CocoLang compiler to decide how to partition code between `.init` and `.main`.
-For languages that allow "open-ended" coding in a module definition, it is likely that such statements would appear in the `.main` method, and that library-only NutPacks containing such code would be rejected outright.
+For languages that allow "open-ended" coding in a module definition, it is likely that such statements would appear in the `.main` method, and that library-only CocoPacks containing such code would be rejected outright.

 ### Variables